benlawraus/pyDALAnvilWorks/README.rst

     - server_code  (git-cloned from anvil.works)
     - tests (your tests you run on your laptop)
         - database  (your sqlite and pydal files to run your database on your laptop)
+        - templates (contains the class definitions used in client forms.
+These templates are written on the first run, so delete them after you update your forms on anvil.works.)
         - pydal_def.py  # generated from anvil.yaml using yaml2schema
         - test1.py
     - anvil.yaml (git-cloned from anvil.works)